Road to Functional PythonFunctional coding in Python

 Here we are, the end of our trip together.
 But the road does not end at all.
 We have only taught you how to hit the road but you are the one who decides where to go.
 Python is a powerful language driven by thousands of people around the world who use their free time to create and improve code for all of us to use.
 That’s why, daily, the limitations of Python are disappearing, leaving the limits only in our mind.

-Python is, without doubt, a very useful language that collects the best of different worlds.
-Due to its multiparadigm nature, it is not a problem if we experiment with different paradigms in the same code and for that reason we should not limit ourselves to just one.
-Each paradigm has advantages and disadvantages compared to the others.
+Python is a very useful language that collects the best of different worlds.
+Due to its multiparadigm nature, it’s not a problem if we experiment with different paradigms in the same code, and for that reason we should not limit ourselves to just one.
+Each paradigm has advantages and disadvantages.